All Episodes

 He is out doing everything he can to court the conservative vote.

-Apparently that's not it.
+Apparently, that's not it.

 And you have Hillary doing the same thing.

-Actual conservatives are running away from conservatism and trying to be moderates or trying to sound like Democrats, afraid to be Reagan-esque, uh, or uh it's stunning to watch.
+While that's going on, while Hillary and McCain are in a race to the right, actual conservatives are running away from conservatism and trying to be moderates or trying to sound like Democrats, afraid to be Reagan-esque.

-Uh at any rate, Jim in Chicago, I'm glad you called, sir.
+At any rate, Jim in Chicago, I'm glad you called, sir.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Nice to have you with us.

-Hey Rush, how are you?
+Hey, Rush, how are you?

-Megadiddles here from the Chicagoland area.
+Mega Ditto is here from the Chicagoland area.

 Thank you, sir.

-I just uh had a little footnote.
+I just had a little footnote.

-Um I have a cute story.
+I have a cute story.

 I had a big alligator that lived with us for several years here.